go-log/log/README.md

 ## Example

-Here's a logger that uses walrus and logs with predefined fields.
+Here's a logger that uses logrus and logs with predefined fields.

 ```go
 import (